opensearch-project/project-website/_posts/2025-06-27-Enhancing-Search-Intelligence:-Introduction-to-ML-Inference-Processors-in-OpenSearch.md

 }
 ```

-Note the model id from response:
+Note the model ID in the response; you'll use it in the following steps:

 ```json
 {